Scenario 1: Your application is running on an on-premise ABAP or Java backend

 All the rest is hosted by SAP: the ADS component, a configuration UI (that you can access with your Web browser), and the required communication interfaces.

 In this case, your application can call the SAP Forms by Adobe REST API.
 It provides a subset of the already known ABAP PDF Object features.
 They are addressed by different URIs (Uniform Resource Identifiers) where each URI supports data and document exchange in a JSON format.
 The SAP Forms by Adobe REST API delivers a comprehensive description and is easy to test.
-Similar to the first use case, the application calls the REST API via an SAP Cloud Platform subaccount that must be subscribed to SAP Forms by Adobe.
+Similar to the first use case, the application calls the REST API via an SAP BTP subaccount that must be subscribed to SAP Forms by Adobe.

 Here’s an overview of the scenarios currently available :